This is the last in our six-part No-Stress Guide to Filing Your Taxes. Today we are going to talk about special situations.

 Just completing your tax return is stressful enough, but imagine having an IRS agent on your back demanding more answers and supporting documentation for your return?
 Doesn’t sound like a fun time does it?

 But audits are a real possibility for many taxpayers, especially those that earn a lot of income.
-In 2010, 1% of all taxpayers were audited.
-From that number, 12.5% of taxpayers earning over $1 million were audited.
+Historically, about one percent of all taxpayers are audited.
+However, the more you earn the more likely it is that you will get audited.
+Here is a breakdown by income if you want more information.
 The IRS goes where the money is which is why these high earners are more likely get audited.

 In addition to high income levels there are 11 other red flags that the IRS monitors to decide whether to slap you with an audit or not.
 These 12 red flags are lovingly referred to as “The Dirty Dozen”.
 Here’s a high-level list of these 12 red flags: